pyOpenSci/handbook/CODE_OF_CONDUCT.md

 Abusive or unwelcoming behavior between community members still has a profound impact on individuals and on the community when it happens beyond our walls.
-The pyOpenSci Executive Director and the Advisory Council will use our discretion when deciding whether to enforce this code of conduct and potentially remove someone from the pyOpenSci community after reports of such behavior happening outside of pyOpenSci, taking into account the impact on the individual community members involved as well as the impact on the community at large.
+The pyOpenSci code of conduct stewards will use our discretion when deciding how to respond to reports of such behavior and how to proceed with enforcement which may include potentially remove someone from the pyOpenSci community.
+We will take into account the impact on the individual community members involved as well as the impact on the community at large.